smittytone/PreviewYaml/README.md

 Changing these settings will affect previews immediately, but may not affect thumbnails until you open a folder that has not been previously opened in the current login session.

+## Troubleshooting ##

+If PreviewYaml reports that it was unable to render YAML, this is almost certainly caused by a slight malformation of YAML itself.
+Rogue comma after a float?
+That will cause PreviewYaml’s YAML parser to reject the entire file.
+However, please note the **Known Issues**, below.

 ## Known Issues ##

 I am aware of an issue with YAML files that contain the `.inf`, `.-inf` and/or `.nan` values.
 This issue prevents these files from being rendered.